Improved Operator Learning by Orthogonal Attention: Experiments

 \subsection{Scaling Experiments}

 Our model's architecture offers scalability, allowing adjustments to both its depth and width for enhanced performance or reduced computational costs.
-We conduct scaling experiments to examine how the prediction error changes with the number of data, the number of layers, and network width.
+We conduct scaling experiments to examine how the prediction error changes with the number of layers and the width.

-Figure~\ref{fig:layer} depicts the change in prediction error with an increasing number of layers, while Figure~\ref{fig:width} shows how the error responds to a growth in network width.
-It is evident that error reduction correlates positively with both the number of layers and network width.
+Figure~\ref{fig:abla} shows the results.
+The left one depicts the change in prediction error with an increasing number of layers, while the right one shows how the error responds to a growth in the width of ONO.
+It is evident that error reduction correlates positively with both the number of layers and width.
 Nevertheless, diminishing returns become apparent when exceeding four layers or a width of 64 on Elasticity.
-Consequently, we recommend employing a model configuration consisting of four layers and a width of 64 due to its favorable balance between performance and computational cost.
+We recommend employing a model configuration consisting of four layers and a width of 64 due to its favorable balance between performance and computational cost.

-To further assess the scalability of our model, we increase the number of layers to 30 and the learnable parameters to 10 million while keeping the network width at 128.
+To further assess the scalability of our model, we increase the number of layers to 30 and the learnable parameters to 10 million while keeping the width at 128.
 We compare it to the 8-layer model, which has approximately 1 million parameters.
 The results are in Table~\ref{table:ono30}.
 We denote the models as ``ONO-30" and ``ONO-8" respectively.
 The prediction of ONO-30 exhibits a remarkable decrease in both benchmarks, achieving reductions of $37\%$ and $76\%$.

-We also assess performance using limited training data in the context of the Elasticity benchmark, as depicted in Figure~\ref{fig:data}.
-We choose Geo-FNO~\citep{li2022fourier}, a variant of FNO designed for irregular mesh handling, as our baseline.
-Both models exhibit improved performance as the volume of training data increases.
-Notably, our model consistently outperforms the baseline.
-With a comparable number of learnable parameters, our model achieves similar performance with less training data, highlighting its data efficiency.
+The results demonstrate the potential of ONO as a large pre-trained neural operator.